lomips/lvnanomsg/README.txt

 LabVIEW-NANOMSG (LVNANOMSG) provides enables LabVIEW users to take advantage of these techniques.

-Installation is handled by the VI Package Manager (VIPM) available from http://jkisoft.com/vipm/ (the free community version works fine).

-Simply open the most recent VIP file in the package manager and click "install".

 Further platform-specific instructions are below.

 ***** WINDOWS INSTALLATION *****

 ***** LINUX INSTALLATION *****